chrisliu298/ml-research-paper-notes/dual_learning_for_mt/dual_learning_for_mt.md

 ### Notes and Questions

-- Did they use advantage function to reduce variance?
+- Cna we implement advantage function here?
+If so, does lower variance help here?
 - What are sampling technique can be used?
 - Why can beam search obtain more meaningful results?